 - a.
 The first pair of methods courses that you will be required to take is ELD 307 Emergent Literacy P-3 and ELD 375 Teaching Mathematics in Elementary Classrooms. - b.
-In order to be able to register for these courses, you must have a cumulative GPA of 2.75, and must have passed all sections of the Core Academic Skills for Educators Test (Test Code 5752).

-- c.
-You should have completed your math elective (MTH 102, MTH 105, MTH 150, or MTH 210), CMP 120 Seminar in Writing and Rhetoric, CMP 125 Seminar in Writing and Research, and COM 104 Speech Communication. - d.
+In order to be able to register for these courses, you must have a cumulative GPA of 2.75, and must have demonstrated core proficiency by passing all sections of the Core Academic Skills for Educators Test (Test Code 5752) or submitting SAT or ACT scores that fall within the proficiency guidelines established by the NJDOE. - c.
+You should have completed your math elective(s) (MTH 102, MTH 105, MTH 150, or MTH 210), CMP 120 Seminar in Writing and Rhetoric, CMP 125 Seminar in Writing and Research, and COM 104 Speech Communication. - d.
 NOTE: If your GPA is below 2.75, you will not be permitted to take the education methods courses, and may register for five (5) courses that are not education classes. - e.
 Elementary Education students may not register for ELD 308 or ELD 376 or apply for student teaching without passing scores on all required sections of the Elementary Education Multiple Subjects Test.
-Students who are minoring in Early Childhood Education have the option of submitting passing scores on the ECE Praxis II test instead.
+Students who are minoring in Early Childhood Education have the option of submitting passing scores on the ECE Subject Matter Praxis test instead.

-□ SECONDARY EDUCATION MAJORS (ELD or SED Courses)
+SECONDARY EDUCATION MAJORS (ELD or SED Courses)

-- a.
-You must have a 2.75 GPA.
-In addition, all students must show evidence of having taken and passed all sections of the Core Academic Skills for Educators Test prior to being able to register for all education methods courses. - b.
+a.
+In order to be able to register for these courses, you must have a cumulative GPA of 2.75, and must have demonstrated core proficiency by passing all sections of the Core Academic Skills for Educators Test (Test Code 5752) or submitting SAT or ACT scores that fall within the proficiency guidelines established by the NJDOE.

 NOTE: If your GPA is below 2.75, you will not be permitted to register for any methods courses, and may register for five (5) courses that are not education classes.